tzorake/t1-test/README.md

 ## Force-Directed Graph Layout

-This repository contains a simple yet effective implementation of a force-directed graph layout algorithm.
+This repository contains a implementation of a force-directed graph layout algorithm.

 The algorithm aims to organize the graph in a visually appealing manner by simulating attractive forces between connected nodes and repulsive forces between all nodes.

 This implementation leverages `Qt/C++` for the graphical aspects and provides a visualization of the force-directed layout for the input graph.